-The first night in your new home is exciting and busy and maybe even a bit overwhelming.
+The first night or weeks in your new home is exciting and busy and maybe even a bit overwhelming.
 The last thing you need is for it to feel chaotic.
 After all of your planning and decision making for this move, you can finally start to relax and enjoy your new house.
 Before that first night arrives, you’ll want to have all of your essentials close at hand.
 A first night moving kit may be the single most important box in your move.
 It is no doubt a must-have for a smooth transition for everyone — including pets in your household!

-We’ve created some suggestions to help you plan your first night moving box and alleviate some of the stress that could come from digging through endless boxes just to find your toothbrush or bedsheets.
+We’ve created some suggestions to help you plan your first night moving boxes and alleviate some of the stress that could come from digging through endless boxes just to find your toothbrush or bedsheets.

 Moving Tip: Make sure you have not packed any items your moving company cannot transport.
 For a list of items Mayflower cannot move due to health or safety regulations, refer to our restricted items checklist.